Work and efficiency fluctuations in a quantum Otto cycle with idle levels: Otto cycle with idle levels

 \section{Otto cycle with idle levels}

-In this section we review some properties of a quantum Otto engine whose working substance has two kinds of levels: `working' levels, which shift proportionately to the external parameter $\lambda$, and `ìdle' levels, which remain fixed \cite{oliveira2021efficiency}.
+In this section, we review some properties of a quantum Otto engine whose working substance has two kinds of levels: `working' levels, which shift proportionately to the external parameter $\lambda$, and `ìdle' levels, which remain fixed \cite{oliveira2021efficiency}.
 The population in these levels do not therefore contribute to work exchanges during the unitary strokes.
-As explored in detail in Ref. \cite{oliveira2021efficiency}, this leads to Otto cycles with several counter-intuitive properties, including: \begin{itemize} \item The ability to function as a heat engine in two distinct modes: in the `normal' engine mode, the first and third strokes (as described in Section \ref{ottocycle}) are respectively expansion and compression strokes: $\lambda_f > \lambda_i$, $\left\langle W_1 \right\rangle<0$ and $\left\langle W_2 \right\rangle>0$.
+As explored in detail in Ref. \cite{oliveira2021efficiency}, this leads to Otto cycles with several counter-intuitive properties, including: \begin{itemize} \item The ability to function as a heat engine in two distinct modes (Fig.~\ref{Fig:Otto}): in the `ordinary' engine mode, the first and third strokes (as described in Section \ref{ottocycle}) are respectively expansion and compression strokes: $\lambda_f > \lambda_i$, $\left\langle W_1 \right\rangle<0$ and $\left\langle W_2 \right\rangle>0$.
 In the `counter-rotating' engine mode, the opposite occurs: $\lambda_f < \lambda_i$, $\left\langle W_1 \right\rangle>0$ and $\left\langle W_2 \right\rangle<0$.
 Note that in both cases there is a net extraction of work ($\left\langle W \right\rangle<0$), even though in each case the cycle is performed in a different sense. \item A thermodynamic efficiency $\eta_{th}$ that can reach values higher than the standard macroscopic Otto expression: $\eta_{th} > \eta_{Otto} \equiv 1 - \lambda_{\min} / \lambda_{\max}$. \item Anomalous dependence of the thermodynamic efficiency on the temperature difference between the heat baths.
 In other words it is possible for $\eta_{th}$ to increase as $T_h - T_c$ decreases, and vice-versa. \end{itemize} These properties do not depend on the assumptions of perfect adiabatic strokes or exact thermalization \cite{oliveira2021efficiency,cherubim2022nonadiabatic}.

 In this paper we are interested in investigating, in the same scenario, the fluctuations in both the work and the efficiency, as measured by $\eta_{s'}$.
-We are particularly interested in looking at how the coefficient of variation in eq.~(\ref{varcoefficient}) depends on the cycle parameters.
-In particular, it is interesting to investigate under what conditions the cycle can function with high average efficiency but also small relative fluctuations.
+We are particularly interested in looking at how the coefficient of variation in eq.(\ref{varcoefficient}) depends on the cycle parameters.
+In particular, it is interesting to investigate under what conditions the cycle can function with high average efficiency while still maintaining small relative fluctuations.